Fedosov dg manifolds associated with Lie pairs: Introduction

-Lie pairs arise naturally in a number of classical areas of mathematics such as Lie theory, complex geometry, foliation theory, and Poisson geometry.
-A complex manifold $X$ determines a Lie pair over $\CC$: $L= T_X\otimes\CC$ and $A=T_X^{0,1}$.
-A foliation on a smooth manifold $M$ determines a Lie pair over $\RR$: $L=TM$ and $A$ is the integrable distribution on $M$ tangent to the foliation.
+Fedosov resolutions --- we call them Fedosov dg manifolds later in the paper --- played a key role in globalizing Kontsevich's formality theorem to smooth manifolds \cite{MR2102846}.
+One can expect deformation quantization of geometric objects other than smooth manifolds to require the development of analogues of Fedosov resolutions for these other geometric objects.
+The leaf space of a foliation on a smooth manifold is one instance of such other geometric objects.
+In general, the leaf space may not be a smooth manifold --- it is in a certain sense a noncommutative manifold.
+However, it can be considered as a particular example of Lie pair.

-Given a Lie pair $(L,A)$, the quotient $L/A$ is naturally an $A$-module.
-When $L$ is the tangent bundle to a manifold $M$ and $A$ is an integrable distribution on $M$, the infinitesimal $A$-action on $L/A$ is given by the Bott connection \cite{MR0362335}.
+By a Lie pair $(L,A)$, we mean an inclusion $A\hookrightarrow L$ of Lie algebroids over a smooth manifold $M$.
+Lie pairs arise naturally in a number of areas of mathematics such as Lie theory, complex geometry, and foliation theory.
+For instance, a complex manifold $X$ determines a Lie pair over $\CC$ with $L= T_X\otimes\CC$ and $A=T_X^{0,1}$.
+A foliation $\mathcal{F}$ on a smooth manifold $M$ determines a Lie pair over $\RR$: this time $L$ is the tangent bundle to $M$ and $A$ is the integrable distribution $T_\mathcal{F}$ on $M$ tangent to the foliation $\mathcal{F}$.
+A $\mathfrak{g}$-manifold also gives rise to a Lie pair in natural way \cite{MR3650387}.